simplegeo/java-simplegeo/README.md

     $ SimpleGeoPlacesClient placesClient = new SimpleGeoPlacesClient();
     $ placesClient.getHttpClient().setToken("oauth-key", "oauth-secret");

-## Documents
+## Documentation

-The docs are generated using `javadoc` and are updated as often as possible in the `gh-pages` branch of this repository.
+The docs are generated using `javadoc` and are updated as often as we build the client in our public Jenkins environment.
 You can view them [here](https://ci.public.simplegeo.com/job/java-simplegeo/)

 ### Simple Example